 Today it seems we only have questions, no answers.

-The ethics debate gets emotional quickly.
-Doctors, copywriters, developers, musicians, designers, influencers, brokers, teachers, animators, lawyers, accountants - affecting every aspect of society.
+The ethics debate quickly becomes emotional.
+Doctors, copywriters, developers, musicians, designers, influencers, brokers, teachers, animators, lawyers, accountants - it touches every aspect of society.

 Ethics or moral philosophy is a branch of philosophy that "involves systematizing, defending, and recommending concepts of right and wrong behavior".
 (Wikipedia)

-Neural Networks and LLM Large Language Models changes everything, the legal frameworks and moral judgements will always lag behind, they can never anticipate, only react.
+Diffusion models (images, audio, video) and Large language models (text) change everything.
+Legal frameworks and moral judgements will always lag behind, they can never anticipate, they can only react.

 Marc Andreessen, co-founder of Netscape and creator of the first web browser Mosaic, sees AI-powered art as a glorious golden age.